michaelcpuckett/activity-kit/README.md

 This project aims to be spec-compliant.

-This project aims to be an non-opinionated as possible, providing abstracted layers that can hopefully work with any Node.js project.
+This project aims to be as versatile and non-opinionated as possible.
+The hope is to be able to integrate with any project.

 This project is MIT-licensed, with the hope it will be forked, reused, or wholly included in other projects due to this permissive license.
 There may be